 Brunei is a small country (only about 5.765 km²) but very rich and prosperous.
 Not as famous as Singapore or Thailand, but Brunei is known as the world’s richest Muslim kingdom, traveling to Brunei you not only visit the famous places but also have the opportunity to explore and experience life lavish of this kingdom.
 With a small population and huge oil revenues, so the wealth in Brunei is evident in everywhere.
 Especially, It is very clear in the mosques.
 In recent years, Brunei has always been an attractive and extremely interesting destination with many features of natural as well as culinary and cultural.
-Now, let’s check it out our Brunei blog (Brunei travel blog) — The fullest Brunei travel guide for a wonderful and budget trip to Brunei for the first-timers below.
+Now, let’s check it out our Brunei blog (Brunei travel blog) with the fullest Brunei travel guide (Brunei guide) for a wonderful and budget trip to Brunei for the first-timers below.

 - MRT Singapore for tourist & Public transport in Singapore for tourists — The cheapest & best way to get around Singapore

 - South Korea itinerary 10 days — How to spend 10 days in South Korea perfectly?

 Like other Southeast Asian countries, Brunei’s climate is divided into two seasons, the rainy season and the dry season, but this division is not really clear and it also does not affect much on your trip.
 From September to January every year is a humid season with average temperatures between from 24 degrees Celsius to 31 degrees Celsius.
 The weather is quite humid and uncomfortable, with heavy rains, so you avoid traveling to Brunei in this time.
 The period from April to August, the weather during this period is very pleasant, so this is the best time to visit Brunei.

 In Brunei, there are two main celebrations that you should know: